jjqians66/aha_moment_catcher/README.md

 2. **Record** - Click "Capture Aha!" to start recording your voice
 3. **Stop** - Click again to stop and get automatic transcription
 4. **Summarize** - Click "Send to GPT" to generate a research summary
-5. **Save** - Click "Save to Notion" and enter your Notion page ID to save
+5. **Save** - Click "Save Insight" to save to your personal notes database

-### Finding Your Notion Page ID

-1. Open the Notion page where you want to save your insights
-2. Copy the URL: `notion.so/YourWorkspace-[PAGE_ID]`
-3. The page ID is the string after the workspace name
+6. **View** - Click "My Notes" to view all your saved insights

 ## License